 Fully Online (ONLN), Hybrid (HYBR), Online with Campus Requirement (OLCR) and Live Remote Online (LRON).
 They are described below.

 Your phone should NOT be your primary resource for accessing your classes.
 It will be difficult to complete all of the work required of you on your phone.

 NCC uses the Course Management System called Blackboard Learn.
 These classes allow students to complete the requirements for a specific course when it is convenient for them, whether they choose to work at 4:00 am, 1:00 pm or 10:00 pm.
 All communications, assignments, tests, etc. take place on the internet.
-While you DO NOT have to attend “class” at a specific time, you DO need to have strong time management and organizational skills.
-Online classes are not easier…just more convenient!
+While you DO NOT have to attend “class” at a specific time, you DO need to have strong time management and organizational skills to meet all due dates.
+Online classes are not easier, just more convenient.

 Tips & Tricks for Succeeding Online

 - Understand that online courses are NOT easier than classroom-based courses.
 In fact, they can be more difficult and more time consuming.